hpsaturn/chessboard/README.md

 # GNUChess Frontend

-A C++ chessboard renderer with ASCII, SDL2, and NCurses terminal output modes, on the top GNUChess UCI protocol.
+C++ chessboard renderer with SDL2, ASCII, and NCurses on the top of GNUChess UCI server protocol.

 ## Features